robertZaufall/mindmanager_ai/readme.md

 ![Automator](doc/windows_macroeditor.png)

-You can also check here if the path to the python files is correct.
+You can also check here if the path to the python file is correct.

 ### macOS
 Python has to be installed first.
 Go to https://www.python.org/downloads/macos/ and download the desired installer.